This functionality is currently only supported in Map Viewer Classic. It will be available in a future release of Map Viewer.

 A real-estate development company is looking for suitable areas to build a mixed-use development.
 The development will be in an area with plenty of young adults in their 20s and 30s with easy access to the city's light-rail system.
-Derive New Locations can be used to create new features within the city limits that are zoned for mixed-use development and fit the selection criteria.
+You can use Derive New Locations to create features within the city limits that are zoned for mixed-use development and fit the selection criteria.

 State park officials are concerned about cougar-human interactions and decide to map potential cougar habitat within the park.
 The habitat will be based on criteria such as vegetation, slope, and proximity to roads.
-Derive New Locations can be used to create new habitat areas that meet the suitability criteria.
+You can use Derive New Locations to create habitat areas that meet the suitability criteria.

 See the Which areas are good cougar habitat? case study for the complete workflow.

 Input layers are determined within an expression, rather than as an input parameter.

 You can build a query using Add Expression.
 You can add multiple expressions, including a combination of spatial and attribute queries.
 The features or portions of features from the input layer that satisfy the expression will be written to the result layer.
 However, all expressions must relate back to the same target layer.